hyperledger/besu-docs/docs/public-networks/get-started/install/binary-distribution.md

     maximum number of open files allowed using `ulimit`.
 If the open files limit is not high enough, a `Too many open files` RocksDB exception occurs.

+!!! tip

+    We recommend installing [jemalloc](https://jemalloc.net/) to reduce memory usage.
+    If using Ubuntu, you can install it with the command: `apt install libjemalloc-dev`.

 ### Install from packaged binaries

 Download the Besu [packaged binaries](https://github.com/hyperledger/besu/releases).